 - Misinterpretation or not clearing up the vent of emotional baggage can lead to anxiety issues in the future.

-Marijuana and Anxiety
+Medical Cannabis and Anxiety

 The reaction of the human mind after consuming Marijuana depends on the mental state as well as the dosage of the drug.
 Marijuana possesses the power of altering your feelings, emotions, perceptions and can even control the mood.